spaniard1978/filesmonster-kodi-addon/readme.md

 <br>
   <b>HOW TO INSTALL IT IN KODI:</b>
 <br><br>
+0.- Install Kodi in your system (android, android tv, windows, raspberry pi, macOS...) - Download it from here https://kodi.tv

 1 - Under code tab, choose the folder that match with the Kodi version that you have installed (leia or <a href=https://github.com/spaniard1978/filesmonster-kodi-addon/tree/master/matrix>matrix</a>).
 Only matrix version will be updated.
 <br>
 2 - Click on the zip file and, in the next screen press the button  "download" to get zip file.